DoorDash (NYSE:DASH) Coverage Initiated at The Goldman Sachs Group

-Analysts at The Goldman Sachs Group assumed coverage on shares of DoorDash (NYSE:DASH) in a research note issued on Monday, Stock Target Advisor reports.
-The firm set a “neutral” rating and a $135.00 price target on the stock.
-The Goldman Sachs Group’s target price would suggest a potential downside of 3.01% from the stock’s current price.
+Stock analysts at The Goldman Sachs Group began coverage on shares of DoorDash (NYSE:DASH) in a research report issued on Monday, Analyst Ratings Network reports.
+The brokerage set a “neutral” rating and a $135.00 price target on the stock.
+The Goldman Sachs Group’s target price points to a potential downside of 4.44% from the company’s current price.

-Several other research analysts have also recently issued reports on the company.
-Royal Bank of Canada started coverage on DoorDash in a research note on Monday.
-They issued a “sector perform” rating and a $135.00 price objective on the stock.
-JMP Securities initiated coverage on DoorDash in a report on Monday.
-They set a “market outperform” rating and a $185.00 target price for the company.
-JPMorgan Chase & Co. initiated coverage on DoorDash in a report on Monday.
-They set a “neutral” rating and a $160.00 target price for the company.
-Finally, Needham & Company LLC initiated coverage on DoorDash in a report on Monday.
-They set a “buy” rating and a $200.00 target price for the company.
-Eight research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-The company presently has a consensus rating of “Hold” and an average target price of $159.73.
+Several other brokerages have also weighed in on DASH.
+BTIG Research assumed coverage on DoorDash in a report on Thursday, December 10th.
+They issued a “neutral” rating for the company.
+140166 assumed coverage on DoorDash in a report on Friday, December 18th.
+They issued a “positive” rating and a $185.00 price objective for the company.
+Royal Bank of Canada assumed coverage on DoorDash in a report on Monday.
+They issued a “sector perform” rating and a $135.00 price objective for the company.
+Bank of America assumed coverage on DoorDash in a report on Monday.
+They issued a “neutral” rating and a $157.00 price objective for the company.
+Finally, DA Davidson lowered DoorDash from a “buy” rating to a “neutral” rating and lifted their price objective for the stock from $93.00 to $150.00 in a report on Monday, December 14th.
+Eleven research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and an average target price of $160.92.

 DoorDash, Inc operates a logistics platform that connects merchants, consumers, and dashers in the United States and internationally.
 It operates DoorDash marketplace, which provides an array of services that enable merchants to solve mission-critical challenges, such as customer acquisition, delivery, insights and analytics, merchandising, payment processing, and customer support; and offers DoorDash Drive, a white-label logistics service.